 Simplicity makes it easier to accurately diagnose the causes and remedies of failure.
 This makes it easier for designers to learn from the situation and apply the lesson to future designs, if they chose to do so.

-- Simple systems are less robust to single-point failures.
+- Simple systems are more likely to experience single-point failures.

 Simple systems tend to have less redundancy than complex systems and thus have greater exposure to the possibility of single-point failures.